scc-digitalhub/docs/README.md

 # Platform documentation

-Repository for the documentation of the platform.
-Each branch corresponds to a different version of the platform, so if you need to update the documentation of a specific version, **do not create a separate branch, instead, commit directly to the branch corresponding to the version you're updating**.
+If you wish to update the documentation, **do not create a separate branch.
+Instead, commit directly to the branch corresponding to the version you're updating**.

+This is the documentation for the platform.
+This *README* file contains information for those who wish to update the documentation.
+Users of the platform can find the documentation [here](https://scc-digitalhub.github.io/docs).

 The documentation features multiple portals, aimed at different audiences (`user`, `admin`, ...).